Rdataflow/cloud-optimized/README.md

 ```
 ogr2ogr -f parquet -lco COMPRESSION=ZSTD -lco GEOMETRY_ENCODING=GEOARROW -lco SORT_BY_BBOX=YES output.parquet input.shp
 ```
+as of GDAL v3.12 `-lco COMPRESSION_LEVEL=22` may be added for effective `ZSTD` compression. (see https://github.com/OSGeo/gdal/pull/12647)

 to further optimize parquet for streaming and improved compression
 ```python
 import geopandas as gpd